devops4solutions/CI-CD-using-Docker/README.md

 # CI-CD-using-Docker
 This repository will run a java application in a tomcat container using  Jenkins and Docker

+# How to run
+This will build  your project and run it inside a docker container.

+ - docker-compose build
+ - docker compose up

 # Youtube Link